 Want the taste of bacon but want to make it vegan?
 Try making bacon bits with tempeh!
 Simply crumble tempeh and cook until crispy, then add a flavorful sauce made with a secret flavor agent: liquid smoke.

-🥓 Ingredients + substitutions
+🥓 Ingredients + notes

-Tempeh: most often made from soybeans, tempeh is a plant-based protein that can be crumbled and cooked until crispy, which gives it a bacon-like texture.
+- Tempeh: most often made from soybeans, tempeh is a plant-based protein that can be crumbled and cooked until crispy, which gives it a bacon-like texture.
 I would not substitute this ingredient, as it is the foundation of this recipe.

-Liquid smoke: the secret star of the show, liquid smoke is a flavor booster that adds a touch of smoke to your sauce and gives you a bacon-like taste.
+- Liquid smoke: the secret star of the show, liquid smoke is a flavor booster that adds a touch of smoke to your sauce and gives you a bacon-like taste.
 You can find gluten free versions, if needed.

-Soy sauce (or tamari): a touch of soy sauce give an umami taste; substitute with tamari to make this gluten free.
+- Soy sauce (or tamari): a touch of soy sauce give an umami taste; substitute with tamari to make this gluten free.

-Maple syrup: adds a touch of sweetness and rounds out the smokey flavor and salt from the soy sauce.
+- Maple syrup: adds a touch of sweetness and rounds out the smokey flavor and salt from the soy sauce.

-Apple cider vinegar: the vinegar helps balance the flavor of the sauce, but also adds that apple-smoke flavor that you know and love from real bacon.
+- Apple cider vinegar: the vinegar helps balance the flavor of the sauce, but also adds that apple-smoke flavor that you know and love from real bacon.

-Other ingredients: we’re also using a bit of smoked paprika and a touch of garlic powder to round out the flavor, as well as a small amount of a neutral oil like avocado to get the tempeh nice and crispy.
+- Other ingredients: we’re also using a bit of smoked paprika and a touch of garlic powder to round out the flavor, as well as a small amount of a neutral oil like avocado to get the tempeh nice and crispy.

-Recommended tools: you’ll just need a small mixing bowl, a whisk, and medium pan
+- Recommended tools: you’ll just need a small mixing bowl, a whisk, and medium pan

-1️⃣ Step One: Make the smokey sauce
+Make the smokey sauce

 Before cooking the tempeh bits, first whisk up a smokey and flavorful sauce that will make the tempeh taste like bacon.